OfficeDev/office-js-docs-pr/docs/resources/resources-glossary.md

 ## shared runtime

 A **shared runtime**, enables code in your task pane, function commands, and custom functions, to run in the same runtime and continue running even when the task pane is closed.
-(Code in dialog generally runs in a separate runtime even when the add-in is configured to use a shared runtime.)
+Code in dialogs generally runs in a separate runtime even when the add-in is configured to use a shared runtime.
 See [shared runtime](../testing/runtimes.md#shared-runtime) and [Tips for using the shared runtime in your Office Add-in](https://devblogs.microsoft.com/microsoft365dev/tips-for-using-the-shared-javascript-runtime-in-your-office-add-in%e2%80%af/) to learn more.

 See also: [custom functions runtime](#custom-functions-runtime), [runtime](#runtime).